• Journals

 Graphene

-Graphene is a one-atom-thick sheet of carbon atoms arranged in a hexagonal lattice.
+Grapheneis a one-atom-thick sheet of carbon atoms arranged in a hexagonal lattice.
 It is incredibly strong, lightweight, and has excellent electrical conductivity.
 It has the potential to be used in a wide range of applications, including building materials and energy storage.

 Bioplastics